 The Criteria of Authenticity is that which is used to extract relevant information from canonical gospels and extra-canonical texts.

 1. Historical coherence: Historical narratives of gospels, even non-canonical gospels, should coincide with the narratives of the first century accounts of Jesus' life, which is the time when Jesus ministered, died, and was resurrected.

-2. Multiple Attestations: Two or more sources are needed to attest to the sayings and actions of Jesus to assure that a single source did not devise a false narrative—much the way good journalist are required find multiple sources, with the same or very similar stories, before they can claim authenticity of their journalistic pieces.
-It is notable that the New Testament is filled with events about Jesus' ministry, etc. that coincide quite well with one another, from one book to another.
+2. Multiple Attestations: Two or more sources are needed to attest to the sayings and actions of Jesus to assure that a single source did not devise a false narrative—much the way good journalists are required find multiple sources with the same or very similar stories before they can claim the authenticity of their journalistic pieces.
+It is notable that the New Testament is filled with events about Jesus' life and ministry that coincide quite well with one another.

 Questions To Ask When Reading Ancient Manuscripts: